-One of the most impressive exhibits on this floor is the huge replica of the horse-drawn steam pumper.
+One of the most impressive exhibits on this floor is the horse-drawn steam pumper.
 The horse-drawn steam pumper was imported from Europe.
 Besides this, there are other displays of vintage fire-fighting equipment in the exhibition.

 Modern Firefighters - Saving Houses, Saving Lives